awslabs/aws-iot-device-client/source/jobs/README.md

 so we should put `Foo.py` here (where `~/` represents the home directory of the user that will run the Device Client - `/root` if we're running the AWS IoT Device Client as a service, or `/home/ubuntu/` if we're running under the default Ubuntu user).
 The new path then looks something like `/home/ubuntu/.aws-iot-device-client/jobs/Foo.py`.

+**Note: It is important to note that the Device Client passes `runAsUser` job field value as first argument for starting the handler script and then attaches remaining job `args` list values.**

 2. Set Foo's file permissions: All job handlers that we place in the AWS IoT Device Client's handler directory need to have permissions of `700`, meaning the user that owns it has read, write, and execute permissions while all other users